MCluck90/foal-ts-monorepo/README.md

 4. Go to the debugging tab and run `Debug`
 6. You are now debugging the server and the client at the same time!

-## Additional Technologies

-Check out other branches on here, such as `redux`, to get a version equipped to use that technology.